Running the Game

 This works well for exploration and social scenes.
 Pull back to strict turn order when stakes rise, opposition is active, or multiple players want to act independently.

-After your action, either pass play back to the players or spend 1 IT for another spotlight action.
+After your turn, pass play back to the players, or spend 1 IT to keep the spotlight and take another turn.
+Hard cap: 3 consecutive DM turns.

 Interruption Token Economy